Tesla Model 3 Highland

 The autopilot hardware is now HW4, but there is no front bumper camera which many predicted.
 There are also still no parking sensors (although we believe some regions such as Australasia still get them) and the same issues with some of the EAP features can be expected.

 There is much to like about the Highland model.
 The improvements to the cabin are worthwhile, and the small increase in range is to be welcomed.
-The big unknown is how well the public will react to the loss of the control stalks from behind the steering wheel.
-We know the Model S and Model X sales have suffered in general and we suspect this is in part due to the design change.
+The public reaction to the loss of the control stalks from behind the steering wheel has caused a problem to the extent that the Juniper Model Y retained the indicator stalk.
+This is probably the biggest issue with the car and some suspect Tesla will introduce the indicator stalk back into the model at some point.

 By using our site, you acknowledge that you have read and understand our Privacy and Cookie Policy.
 Your use of the tesla-info website is subject to these policies and terms.
 All data is provided on a reasonable endeavours basis but errors and omissions may exist.
 No data should be relied upon as being accurate and additional checks should be made if the information is material to any purchase or use of the car.